 First, ask yourself this question: Why do I need a notebook?
 Dig deep and consider what you require from a mobile PC.

-While you can install Linux-based alternatives, the underlying hardware in most Chromebooks is simply underwhelming.
-Android apps fill many of the holes that Chrome OS native apps can’t, but the Windows and MacOS software environments are simply more expansive and fleshed out.
+While you can install Linux-based alternatives to upgrade your system, the underlying hardware in most Chromebooks is simply underwhelming compared to alternatives.
+Android apps do a decent job of filling in many of the holes that Chrome OS native apps can’t, but the Windows and MacOS software environments are simply more expansive and fleshed out.